 I looked back in the archive and it appears it’s worse than I initially suspected.
 Bramwell has had no shortage of weekly material going all the way back to July, with even more littering the pages of the archive if you go further back than that.
 What in the hell is going on?

 I mean, maybe people are just losing their minds.
 These are hard times we live in after all.
-Everyone is all worked into a lather politically and the future seems bleak, and you know, maybe otherwise good, honest accountants just snapped and started stealing and lying and, uh, killing their wives and then sloppily trying to pass it off as suicide.
+Everyone is all worked into a lather politically, the future seems bleak, and you know, maybe otherwise good, honest accountants just snapped and started stealing and lying and, uh, killing their wives and then sloppily trying to pass it off as suicide.

-KPM-God damn they did it again
+KPM-Good Lord they did it again

 No discussion about the profession’s PR problem could be had without mentioning the elephant in the room.
 Not pointing fingers but I just have to say it: KPMG.

 Has KPMG had a single positive headline all year?
 Honestly I have no idea, I’ve been too distracted by all the not positive ones.
 They’ve had a rough go of it, no doubt.
-Just when you think their reputation couldn’t get worse (on top of the baseline reputation they’ve always had as the sweaty armpit of the Big 4, that is), something else appears that makes you sigh the sigh of a bitter, alcoholic, old accounting tabloid writer who is sick of this bullshit (I’m projecting here, obvs).
+Just when you think their reputation couldn’t get worse (on top of the baseline reputation they’ve always had as the sweaty armpit of the Big 4, that is), something else appears that makes you sigh the sigh of a bitter, alcoholic, old accounting tabloid writer who is sick of this nonsense (I’m projecting here, obvs).

 Rather than blockquote the dozens upon dozens of articles we’ve written in the last year or so that simply beat this already dead horse to a pulp, let’s just pull some headlines from the last year, shall we?